vsch/user-privilege-mapper/readme.md

     If a macro was not previously defined then the privilege test will return false.
 Effectively, if the macro is not implemented then the privilege is treated as not existent for every user.

-The implementation is more of a convention that is implemented by Laravel's MacroableTrait.
+The implementation is more of a convention that is implemented by Laravel's Macroable trait.
 I don't see this package changing unless I get an epiphany.
 So consider this package code complete.
 However, suggestions are appreciated and welcome. :)